Energy Efficiency Upgrade is Underway at Strathcona Gardens

 Energy Recovery Loop:

-• Mechanical and electrical installation of high efficiency boilers, domestic hot water tanks and other equipment part of stage 1 – Energy Recovery Loop completed.
+• Mechanical and electrical installation of high efficiency boilers and domestic hot water tanks completed.

 • C02 plants handover to Strathcona Regional District: December 2019

-- All stages of the project are scheduled to be completed in fall 2020.
+- All four stages of the project are scheduled to be completed in fall 2021.